greenelab/phenoplier_manuscript/manuscript.md

 ### TWAS resources {#sec:methods:twas}

-We used two large TWAS resources from different cohorts for discovery and replication.
+We used two large TWAS resources from different cohorts for discovery and replication, all obtained from European ancestries.
 <!--  -->
 PhenomeXcan [@doi:10.1126/sciadv.aba2083], our discovery cohort, provides results on 4,091 traits across different categories.
 Supplemenetary File 1 has all the details about the included GWAS, sample size and disease/trait categories.